 “We can all agree that a high-worth customer should be assigned a host and immediately go into the direct mail programs to keep them coming back,” starts Parker.
 However, should this be the first step in the relationship we are only just starting to build with them?
 “We’ve become very proud of our industry processes and procedures, but too much reliance on automation can overshadow the value of a friendly voice.
 The key term to remember is relationship.
 Frankly, that requires a human touch,” stresses Parker.
-“There is a big difference between a direct mail welcome and personal one.”
+“There is a big difference between a direct mail welcome and a personal one.”

 Parker continues, “A valuable new player should receive a phone call within 24 hours if they met the threshold theo on the day that they enrolled.
 These top players expect personal recognition and to feel special; it isn’t good enough to wait for the direct mail programs to catch up with them.”

 These welcomes don’t just have to fall on the shoulders of your host team.
 You can probably set up an easy report that can be split up between the players club staff, or anyone who would love to be a part of the welcome wagon.